Yori1999/vagrant-ansible-hardening/vagrantfiles/linux/debian/ubuntu/base_ubuntu/README.md

+## Description
 A base Ubuntu machine with almost no initial conifiguration.

-Once lynis is installed this machine gets an initial score of 52.
+An initial score of 52 is achieved for this machine with a lynis audit.